dojo/docs/dojo/data/ItemFileReadStore.rst

             }
           }

-          //Callback for processing a returned list of items. function gotContinents(items, request) {
+          // Callback for processing a returned list of items. function gotContinents(items, request) {
             var list = dojo.byId("list2");
             if (list) {